dongasr/dtmbr/content/questionnaires.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---
+# Gathering large amounts of user data

 Questionnaires collect information in written form and may be communicated by paper or digitally.
-They are a low-cost way for collecting large amounts of data without requiring trained facilitators or lab equipment.
-Questionnaires are commonly used during early user research and for collecting feedback about people's current experiences with existing products or services.
-A consent form can be included in the questionnaire to obtain permission for collecting data from respondents.